rotoscopedev/MediaType/README.md

 ### Type-safety

-The use of the `MediaType` type reduces the likelihood that non-media type strings will be inadvertently passed as or assigned to them.
+Declaring a variable as `MediaType` reduces the likelihood that non-media type strings will be inadvertently passed as or assigned to it.

 ### Case-sensitivity